 - Parameters for electronic communication: Generally, both parents should have the ability to reach the child via electronic means when they’re in the other parent’s custody.
 There should be some explicit rules regarding access to electronics and timing.

-Contact an Experienced Family Law Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, San Jose, Santa Barbara, Redding, Oakland, and Long Beach
+Contact an Experienced Family Law Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Still have questions about writing a child custody agreement or think it may be time to change child custody?
 The knowledgeable and compassionate child custody attorneys at Talkov Law are here to help!
 Whether you need assistance writing a child custody agreement from scratch or are trying to modify an existing arrangement without going to court, the dedicated family law attorneys at Talkov Law can help answer your questions.
 Contact us online or call (844) 4-TALKOV (825568) for a free, 15 minute consultation.